beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > We have already mentioned event handlers that are registered to be called when specific events occur a few times in part 0.
 E.g. a user's interaction with the different elements of a web page can cause a collection of various different kinds of events to be triggered.

-Wir haben bereits über Event Handlers in Abschnitt 1 gesprochen, sie werden aufgerufen, wenn spezielle Ereignisse auftreten sollen, z.B. können Benutzerinteraktionen mit den verschiedenen Elementen einer Webseite eine ganze Reihe von Ergeignissen starten.
+Wir haben bereits über Event Handlers in Abschnitt 1 gesprochen, sie werden aufgerufen, wenn spezielle Ereignisse gestartet werden sollen, z.B. können Benutzerinteraktionen mit den verschiedenen Elementen einer Webseite eine ganze Reihe von Ergeignissen starten.

 > Let's change the application so that increasing the counter happens when a user clicks a button, which is implemented with the button element.